SirSamiboi/cbl-project/README.txt

 - If you lose all 10 lives before defeating the 15th wave of enemies, the game is lost
 - Try experimenting with different tower placements to find the most efficient setup
 - Once a tower has been placed, it cannot be removed, so don't place basic towers everywhere, and never begin a round with a chill tower!

+Testing:

+All of the game's functionality is accessed with a game round.
+The game can be tested by simply starting the program and pressing "Start Game" to begin a round.
+Depending on the player's actions, the game will result in either victory or defeat.

 Asset sources: